-- A minimum of 3 courses (9 credit hours) from the core requirements.
+- A minimum of 3 courses (9 credit hours) from the Capstone Requirement.

-- A minimum of 4 courses (12 credit hours) from the elective requirements:
+- A minimum of 1 course (3 credit hours) from the Engineering Communications Requirement.

-- 2 courses (6 credit hours) from the General MECE requirement
+- A minimum of 2 courses (6 credit hours) from the Engineering Software Development Requirement.

-- 2 courses (6 credit hours) from the Free Elective requirement.
+- A minimum of 2 courses (6 credit hours) from the Elective Requirements

 - ELEC 698 each semester in residence at Rice University.

 - A maximum of 1 course (3 credit hours) of graduate-level coursework as transfer credit.
-For additional departmental guidelines regarding transfer credit, see the Policies tab.
+For additional departmental guidelines regarding transfer credit, see the Policies tab on this page.

 ELEC 590 Electrical Engineering Research Projects is a course where MECE students can conduct theoretical and experimental investigations under ECE faculty direction.
 Students must complete the Independent Study Petition which requests a short one-paragraph abstract of the project at the start of the semester.
 This abstract should be discussed with the student's research advisor for approval.
 Once submitted it will be reviewed and subject to the approval of the ECE Professional Master's Committee.

 About 3 hours of work per week per 15 week semester would translate to 1 credit hour.
-30 hours of 500-level credits are required for the MECE. degree.
-No ELEC 590, 591, or 599 may count for the major or minor area (you may count 3 hours of ELEC 590, 591 or 599 as a Free Elective.)
+30 hours of 500-level credits are required for the MECE degree.
+You may count 3 hours of ELEC 590, 591 or 599 as a Free Elective.
 MECE students taking less than 3 credit hours of ELEC 590 per semester will not be able to have the course counted towards their degree.
 ELEC 590 projects do not count towards ECE specialization credit, and the maximum total ELEC 590 is limited to 6 hours.
 Students can petition if they have a special project.
 If a student is being paid to work on the research project, then ELEC 590 credit cannot also be earned.